 - On time for clinical.
 Being late will result in loss of professional points. - o Application of all prior nursing theory/clinical into the practice setting - o ALL clinical skills that have been taught must be prepared to do clinically - o Medication pass: for every medication scheduled & prn's in last 24 hours know: - Medication class/mechanism of action - What is it for? - Safe dosage?
-Know range of dosages...is this a low-avg or high dose? - All meds are to be supervised/checked by instructor and NOT primary Rn unless expressly told by instructor • IV incompatibilities, dosage calculations for IVPB, or IVP must be done BEFORE starting med pass • Be prepared to provide safe patient care BEFORE pre-conference with the ability to answer the following clinical reasoning questions: □ What is the medical problem that your patient is most likely presenting with?
+Know range of dosages...is this a low-avg or high dose? - All meds are to be supervised/checked by instructor and NOT primary Rn unless expressly told by in nstructor ncompatibilities, dosage calculations for IVPB, or IVP must be done BEFORE starting med pass prepared to provide safe patient care BEFORE pre-conference with the ability to wer the following clinical reasoning questions: What is the medical problem that your patient is most likely presenting with?
 What is the underlying cause/pathophysiology of this problem?
 Based on the data you have collected, what is your primary concern right now?
 What interventions will you initiate based on this primary concern?
-(Start with A-B-C priorities) What body system will you most thoroughly assess based on the patient's chiefcomplaint and primary/priority concern? • Ability to answer the following clinical reasoning questions DURING clinical: ☐ What is the worst possible complication to anticipate? ☐ What nursing assessment(s) and interventions will you initiate to identify and respond to this complication if it develops? □ What VS & assessment data is RELEVANT that must be recognized as clinically significant to the nurse?
-What lab/diagnostic results are RELEVANT that must be recognized as clinically significant to the nurse? ☐ What is the relationship between the following physician orders/meds and your patient's primary medical problem?
-What education needs have you identified and how will you meet them? • Room order ☐ Room clean and orderly ☐ Assess peripheral IV, IV fluids and rate verified \Box O 2 correct flow □ NG to correct suction...tube feeding at correct rate • Foam in/out CONSISTENTLY • Follow all hospital & unit policies/procedures.
-Review as needed to provide safe care. • Report off to primary Rn and instructor before leaving floor for break and end of shift using SBAR format been provided a copy of this document and have read these professional respor sibilities and will hold myself accountable to these clinical expectations.
-C+ Jant Cianatana SII ident Signature: Date:
+(Start with A-B-C priorities) What body system will you most thoroughly assess based on the patient's chiefcomplaint and primary/priority concern? lity to answer the following clinical reasoning questions DURING clinical: What is the worst possible complication to anticipate?
+What nursing assessment(s) and interventions will you initiate to identify and respond to this complication if it develops?
+What VS & assessment data is RELEVANT that must be recognized as clinically significant to the nurse?
+What lab/diagnostic results are RELEVANT that must be recognized as clinically significant to the nurse?
+What is the relationship between the following physician orders/meds and your patient's primary medical problem?
+What education needs have you identified and how will you meet them? om order Room clean and orderly Assess peripheral IV, IV fluids and rate verified O 2 correct flow NG to correct suctiontube feeding at correct rate m in/out CONSISTENTLY ow all hospital & unit policies/procedures.
+Review as needed to provide safe care.
+Rep ort off to primary Rn and instructor before leaving floor for break and end of shift ag SBAR format n provided a copy of this document and have read these professional lities and will hold myself accountable to these clinical expectations.
+Student Signature: Date: